Tilefish

-Taxonomic issues

-The family is further divided into two subfamilies: Latilinae, sometimes called the Branchiosteginae, and Malacanthinae.
-Some authors regard these subfamilies as two evolutionarily distinct families.
+Taxonomy

+The similar, closely related deepwater tilefishes of the family Latilidae (formerly Branchiostegidae) have variously been placed as an evolutionarily distinct family from the Malacanthidae or as a subfamily of it.
+Presently, Eschmeyer's Catalog of Fishes follows the former classification.

-The placement of this family within the Eupercaria is still not certain.
-The 5th Edition of Fishes of the World classifies them within the Perciformes but in a grouping of seven families which may have a relationship to Acanthuroidei, Monodactylidae, and Priacanthidae. while other authorities place it outside the Perciformes, at an order level but with its true relationships being incertae sedis.
+Previously, the placement of this family within the Eupercaria was uncertain.
+The 5th edition of Fishes of the World classified them within the Perciformes but in a grouping of seven families that may have a relationship to Acanthuroidei, Monodactylidae, and Priacanthidae, while other authorities place it outside the Perciformes, at an order level but with its true relationships being incertae sedis.
+Another study from 2000 even found a potential relationship between the tilefish and the flying gurnards, but later studies have not followed this.
+More recently, phylogenetic evidence has conclusively found that tilefishes belong to a wider clade of largely reef-dwelling fishes in the order Acanthuriformes, and are likely related to snappers.

-Subfamilies and genera

-The following two subfamilies and five genera are classified within the family Malacanthidae, in total it contains 45 species.
+The following two genera are classified within the family Malacanthidae, in total it contains 16 species.